 Order Management Systems and E-Commerce Integration: Does it Really Matter?

 Wonderful as it sounds, there are a number of established business processes to reorganize before one can count the grown revenue.
-The most typical challenge many e-merchants face is managing the increased number of orders from multiple sales channels, if their software wasn’t chosen with this potential need in mind.
+The most typical challenge many e-merchants face is managing the increased number of orders from multiple sales channels if their software wasn’t chosen with this potential need in mind.
 Fortunately, vendors of various order management solutions have already attended to this issue, creating systems that automate the routine tasks.

 Due to the severe competition on the market, one of the key metrics in picking the order management system is the range of integrations it supports.
-Along with the key necessity of working well with multiple shopping carts (the more - the better as it automatically grows the number of potential clients), this software should also be able to integrate with shipping, accounting, inventory management systems, marketplaces like Amazon or Ebay, etc.
+Along with the key necessity of working well with multiple shopping carts (the more - the better as it automatically grows the number of potential clients), this software should also be able to integrate with shipping, accounting, inventory management systems, marketplaces like Amazon or eBay, etc.

 Why Order Management Systems Benefit from E-Сommerce Integrations

-In order to gain a deeper insight into why integrations with various e-Сommerce solutions matter greatly for order management systems, it’s important to see how all of them “cooperate” within an online store.
+To gain a deeper insight into why integrations with various e-Сommerce solutions matter greatly for order management systems, it’s important to see how all of them “cooperate” within an online store.

-- Next, when the order is confirmed and paid for, the platform sends the data to an inventory management and accounting software so that the inventory levels are updated, and payment is processed.
+- Next, when the order is confirmed and paid for, the platform sends the data to inventory management and accounting software so that the inventory levels are updated, and payment is processed.

-- The final stage is automated creation of the shipping labels thanks the shipping system integration and sending the order to the fulfillment center.
+- The final stage is automated creation of the shipping labels thanks to the shipping system integration and sending the order to the fulfillment center.

 Now it’s clear that an order management platform serves as the coordinator of all activity within an online store and works with all other e-Сommerce services.
 The more integrations it supports, the smoother the store will be functioning.
-For an online merchant it means having to devote less time to the technical side of the store and focus on business development instead.
+For an online merchant, it means having to devote less time to the technical side of the store and focus on business development instead.

 Realizing this, order platforms compete in the number of integrations.
 According to the study by Softwareadvice.com, “Top order management systems support at least seven major integrations”.
 Some vendors even build in the accounting or inventory functionality into their solutions, though sometimes it overlaps with the systems already used by a merchant.